 All official European Union website addresses are in the europa.eu domain.

-Waterbase - Water Quality ICM data reported by countries in 2023
+What we learnt from the Waterbase - Water Quality (WISE6) data reported by countries in 2023

 of river water bodies

-exceeded safe pesticide thresholds
+exceeded quality thresholds

 12%

-of groundwater water bodies exceeded safe pesticide thresholds
+of groundwater water bodies exceeded quality thresholds

 6,288

-> 300 different pesticides
+over 300 different pesticides

-Exceedances of Pesticides in Europe from 2020 to 2023
+Exceedances of Pesticides in European rivers, lakes and groundwater from 2020 to 2023

 You can explore and interact with the expert map to dive into data across different years, countries and pesticides.